-ALL PERIODS OF FINANCIAL OBLIGATION OR ENROLLMENT PERIODS: For students who have completed more than 60 percent of the enrollment period will not be legible for refund.
+Students who have completed more than 60 percent of the enrollment period will not be eligible for a refund.
 Students who have complete 60 percent or less of the enrollment period, the institution will provide a pro rata refund.
 The institution will retain the registration fee plus a percentage of tuition and fees, which is based on the percentage of the clock hours or weeks (based on program) attended and the recorded student's last date of attendance (LDA), as the examples describe in the table below.
 The institution will pay or credit refunds within 45 days of a student's documented date of determination (DOD).
-If a student provides advanced notice of withdrawal such that the 45-day window for refund processing ends before the last date of attendance, the refund must be paid within forty-five (45) calendar days from the last date of attendance.
+If a student provides advanced notice of withdrawal such that the 45-day window for refund processing ends before the last date of attendance, the refund must be paid within forty- five (45) calendar days from the last date of attendance.